mawrkus/js-unit-testing-guide/README.md

 ### ✨ Structure your tests properly

-Don't hesitate to nest your suites to structure logically your tests in subsets.
+Don't hesitate to nest your suites to structure logically your tests in subsets:

 **:(**